Chapter Five

 Perseus cursed himself as he walked home through the woods.
 Why had he said such a stupid thing?
 Polydectes had won.
 If Perseus found Medusa she would turn him to stone.
 If he didn't find her, his rash promise before all the people meant he could never return to Seriphos.
 Polydectes would be free to bully Danae into submitting to him.

 Perseus stopped abruptly in amazement.
-In front of him was shining youth with wings upon his heels, beside a maiden in bronze armour, bearing a shield so highly polished it reflected as clearly as a mirror.
+In front of him was a shining youth with wings upon his heels, beside a maiden in bronze armour, bearing a shield so highly polished it reflected as clearly as a mirror.
 The maiden looked at him with clear, grey eyes.

 "Greetings, brother Perseus," she said.